 - Leadership Development

-Utilizing the Collaborative Leadership Model, the CDI works in collaboration with the Career Development Center, Human Resources, Residential Life, the Center for Leadership, Campus Ministries and academic divisions to provide students, faculty and staff with professional and leadership development opportunities to develop the vital skills needed to work effectively in diverse, cooperative and team-oriented environments.
+Utilizing the Collaborative Leadership Model, the CDI works in collaboration with the Boerigter Center for Calling and Career, Human Resources, Residential Life, the Center for Leadership, Campus Ministries and academic divisions to provide students, faculty and staff with professional and leadership development opportunities to develop the vital skills needed to work effectively in diverse, cooperative and team-oriented environments.